-The proposed development meets many of ARC's Regional Development Policies, as well as the Atlanta Region Unified Growth Policy Map, which identifies the area as City Center.
+The proposed development meets many of ARC's Regional Development Policies, as well as the Atlanta Region Unified Growth Policy Map, which identifies the area as City Center within a Mega Corridor.
+These areas are defined to allow intense retail, office, and residential uses that are integrated or separate.

 The ARC forecasts population and employment growth in the City of Atlanta over the next 25 years.
 ARC forecasts a population of over 32,000 residents within the Midtown area and an employment base of greater than 90,000 jobs.
-The incorporation of this mix of uses in a vertical design will continue to ensure high quality livability and quality of life in Midtown while accommodating the employment and housing growth pressures that Downtown and Midtown Atlanta are experiencing.
+The incorporation of this mix of uses within a site will continue to ensure high quality livability and quality of life in Midtown while accommodating the employment and housing growth pressures that Downtown and Midtown Atlanta are experiencing.
 This development will contribute to further alleviating the jobs to housing imbalance in Midtown Atlanta, forecasted to be 2.71 in the year 2030 as compared to 6.01 in the year 2000.

-Preliminary Report: December 14, 2006 DEVELOPMENT OF REGIONAL IMPACT Project: Trump Tower #1282 Final Report Due: January 13, 2007 REVIEW REPORT Comments Due By: December 28, 2006
+Preliminary Report: February 26, 2007 DEVELOPMENT OF REGIONAL IMPACT Project: Midtown Heights #1296 Final Report Due: March 28, 2007 REVIEW REPORT Comments Due By: March 12, 2007